-Hugely popular in Germany and Switzerland and often used as general office lighting, freestanding lighting is very rare in UK offices.
-Having used the sleek Tobias Grau XT range for over 5 years, it is something our team feels passionate about.
+Hugely popular in Germany and Switzerland and often used as general office lighting, Free-Standing lighting is very rare in UK offices.
+Having used the sleek Tobias Grau (click here for more on this range) XT range for over 5 years, it is something our team feels passionate about.
 Working on prestigious office schemes all over the country, we question the lukewarm relationship of the UK office market to this type of office illumination.

 If installed properly, the cables don’t have to run on the floor causing a trip hazard.
 The latest LED technology requires little to no maintenance.

 It doesn’t fit the usual building and property renting model in the UK.
 One could argue the cost of lighting a desk per person is higher compared to lighting with the “traditional method” of using the ugly 600 x 600.
 But ….once you've bought it, it’s yours!
 It can be taken with you if you expand and move offices.

 We find the strong visual appearance appeals more to smaller creative studios than to large corporate offices.